CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/update-k8s-extensions.png "Update Az k8s extensions")

-1. Now, check the status of the Kubernetes cluster by running ```microk8s.status``` as demouser in **ubuntu-k8s** VM.
-You can proceed further if it is running.
-If it is in a stopped state, you may have to run ```microk8s start``` command to run the Kubernetes cluster.
+1. Now, you can check the status of the Kubernetes cluster by running ```microk8s.status``` in **ubuntu-k8s** VM.
+You can proceed further if the status is running.
+If it is in a stopped state, you may have to run ```microk8s start``` command to restart the Kubernetes cluster.

    - Command to check the status of the Kubernetes cluster
      ```